pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ## External Web Service Calls

-It is not uncommon for API or web-service integration modules to make `curl()` or `drupal_http_request()` calls, which will halt the execution of your application until a response is received.
+It is not uncommon for API or web-service integration modules to make calls out to third party APIs or services.
+Given the synchronous nature of PHP, these will halt the execution of your application until a response is received.
 Obviously, a slow response from the external service could lead to a timeout on Pantheon.

 Even the most reliable web services will occasionally experience slowness, and it is also inevitable that there are network disruptions which could slow down external calls.
-That's why modules and custom code should set a relatively low timeout threshold for the external call itself.
+That's why modules/plugins, and custom code should set a relatively low timeout threshold for the external call itself.
 If the external web service doesn't respond in a few seconds, it should fail gracefully and move on.

 If you are seeing frequent problems with external web services, it's a good idea to evaluate the code making the call, if not the service provider themselves.